-Learn how to make the juiciest elk burgers so you can use up the ground elk meat you have.
-Really simple tips and tricks will make these the best burgers ever.
+The juiciest elk burgers are the perfect recipe to use up the ground elk meat you have.
+Plus, I share some really simple tips and tricks that will make these the best burgers ever.

 Working with the wild game meat you have on hand is actually really fun.
 Learning how to make the juiciest elk burgers is a great place to start because they’re so simple and easy to throw together for burger night.
 All you need to do is add a bit of extra fat and the right seasonings.